Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Hebert, Willard (1918-2008).
 World War II Letters, 1942-1943, 1948

 World War II letters from Willard Hebert to his parents.
 An index of letters is also included.
 The letters are photocopied.
 No donor card.

 Foster, Murphy J. (1849-1921).
 Speeches, 1900, 1911-1912, n.d.

 Murphy J. Foster was a governor and senator from Louisiana.
 This collection contains handwritten and typed speeches he gave, including speeches on tariffs, income taxes, acceptance after being elected to the U.S. Senate, and others.
 These are photocopies.

 Winslow, John (1703-1774).
 Letter, 1755

 Scanned photographs while stationed in Italy in the 1940s (some unidentified).
-Also included: copy of the “Notice of Classification” card, 1945.; copy of Roye’s I.D.
-Tag; typed letter to Roye’s parents, 29 May 1943 from Roye while he was In North Africa.
+Also included: a copy of the “Notice of Classification” card, 1945.; a copy of Roye’s I.D.
+Tag; a typed letter to Roye’s parents, 29 May 1943 from Roye while he was In North Africa.
 Photocopy.
 Courtesy of Ron Domingue.

 Harper, Walter H. (1925?-2010).
 Memoirs, n.d.

 The Legacy of “Shangri La”.Memoirs of Walter H. Harper, Gunner’s Mate 2/c.